 - Dividends are taxed at your slab rate.
 But if tax is deducted at source, you can claim benefit under the Double Taxation Avoidance Agreement (DTAAs) between India and the deductor country.

 - You should remember to disclose the value of your foreign assets and income each year in Schedule FA of your income tax return.

-Also the biggest innovation has also been driven by US companies in the past starting from the Industrial revolution to the tech revolution recently.
-US companies continue to lead the innovation and create path breaking products which is used at a global scale.
+Also, the biggest innovation has also been driven by US companies in the past starting from the Industrial Revolution to the tech revolution recently.
+US companies continue to lead the innovation and create path-breaking products which are used at a global scale.

 Disclaimer – please consult your financial advisor before making any investment decisions.

 FAQs on How to Invest in Foreign Stocks from India